Tuesday, 29 December 2015

 When you have your key, crack open your www/index.html file because we need to add the JavaScript library to our project.

-downloaded, so there will always be a small delay during the initial
+Please note that the Google Maps JavaScript library cannot be downloaded, so there will always be a small delay during the initial setup when you launch your application.

 Now that the SDK is included we need to add some custom CSS for displaying it on the screen.
 Open your www/css/style.css file and add the following code: